 ILAS and the Center for Latin American Studies at New York University maintain a consortium under the US Department of Education’s Title VI Funds that expand our array of courses, workshops and events.
 We are the meeting point for distinguished faculty from the United States and abroad.
 ILAS receives distinguished Brazilian professors through the Ruth Cardoso Chair, a product of our collaboration with the Fulbright Foundation and CAPES in Brazil.
 Our partnership with CONACYT, Mexico, continues to bring Mexican scholars to work at Columbia in collaboration with our faculty and students.
 The long-established Tinker Visiting Professorship continues to bring two distinguished Latin Americanists every year.
 With support of the Christopher Reynolds Foundation and the Open Society Foundation, the Institute hosts Cuban Scholars from the University of Havana to conduct research at Columbia University, and we have signed agreements with CONACYT and the Free University of Berlin.

-ILAS, in sum, continues to thrive and work together with the Columbia community, a tradition begun fifty years ago.
+ILAS, in sum, continues to thrive and work together with the Columbia community, a tradition begun over fifty years ago.
 Dynamism and intellectual energy characterize the teaching, research and discussion of Latin American topics at our own Tannenbaum Room and in other spaces across campus.
 I hope this website can help you learn about our work and, perhaps, encourage you to join us in our effort to strengthen our role as the a portal to Latin America at Columbia.